Richard T. T. Forman

 Honors in the USA

 Professor Forman’s scholarly roots are in plant, avian and forest ecology.
-An early experimental study using a “micro-phytotron” constructed in the lab explained the hierarchical distributions of a species, an approach that proliferated with the subsequent spread of growth chambers.
+An early experimental study, using a “micro-phytotron” constructed in the lab, explained the hierarchical distributions of a species, an approach that proliferated with the subsequent spread of growth chambers.
 Other early research included moss ecology, tropical rainforest, and community structure.
-In an era before ecologists focused on spatial pattern and heavy-human-imprint areas, he carried out the first rigorously designed test of the effect of patch size on biodiversity, using old-growth woods in an agricultural landscape, a subject explored in thousands of subsequent studies.
-Immediately thereafter he spearheaded a then-rare multidimensional analysis and book for an entire landscape (Pine Barrens: Ecosystem and Landscape).
+In an era before ecologists focused on spatial pattern and heavy-human-imprint areas, he used old-growth woods in an agricultural landscape for the first rigorously designed test of the effect of patch size on biodiversity, a subject explored in thousands of subsequent studies.
+Immediately thereafter he spearheaded a then-rare multidimensional analysis and book for an entire landscape, including its patch-corridor pattern (Pine Barrens: Ecosystem and Landscape).

 These last two steps galvanized the idea of landscape ecology, and with colleagues from several fields, Forman began to build the foundations for a field of study.
 The ecological corridor concept was elaborated, and much used thereafter.
 A pioneering landscape-wide modeling study emerged as a key for the subsequent logging-and-owls controversy in the USA Pacific Northwest.
-His co-authored book (Landscape Ecology) was the first synthesis of modern landscape ecology.
-This elaborated and used the patch-corridor-matrix model for understanding and improving land use pattern, still a much-used foundation in the field.
-A more definitive book on the subject followed and extended the vision to include regions (Land Mosaics: The Ecology of Landscapes and Regions).
-Landscape ecology rapidly grew and spread worldwide.
+His co-authored book (Landscape Ecology) was the first synthesis of modern landscape ecology, and elaborated the patch-corridor-matrix model for understanding and improving land use pattern, now a much-used conceptual foundation.
+A more definitive book (Land Mosaics: The Ecology of Landscapes and Regions) extended the vision to include regions, and catalyzed landscape ecology’s widespread growth.
 A small much-used book highlighted applications for society (Landscape Ecology Principles for Landscape Architecture and Land-Use Planning).
-Later he used landscape ecology to understand coastal regions.
+Later he used landscape ecology to understand coastal and urban regions.

-In 1995, challenged by the paradox of conspicuous road systems in the landscape and the scarce ecological understanding of them, Dr. Forman began collaborating with the transportation community and wildlife biologists to build foundations for a field of road ecology.
-His early articles provided syntheses and ideas that led to spearheading a volume co-written by 14 leading ecologists, hydrologist, and transportation experts (Road Ecology: Science and Solutions).
-As the first comprehensive book on the ecology of roads and vehicles, the book effectively jump-started the field into rapid coalescence.
+In 1995, challenged by the paradox of conspicuous road systems in the landscape and hardly any ecological understanding of them, Dr. Forman began collaborating with the transportation community and wildlife biologists to build foundations for a field of road ecology.
+His early articles provided syntheses and ideas that led to spearheading a volume co-authored by 14 leading ecologists, hydrologist, and transportation experts (Road Ecology: Science and Solutions).
+As the first comprehensive book on the ecology of roads and vehicles, the book effectively jump-started the field’s coalescence.
 Both basic research and implementation of mitigation and design solutions have expanded worldwide.

-With a transportation leader, Forman then outlined the netway system (for replacing roads and cars) which addresses many major goals of society: recovers and reconnects the land, improves safe and efficient mobility, uses renewable energy and no fossil fuel, emits no unhealthful pollutants or greenhouse gas, and enhances market gardening and recreational trail networks near cities and towns.
+With a transportation leader, Forman then outlined the netway system (replacing roads and cars) to recover and reconnect the land for nature and us.
+Other major societal goals are addressed: improves safe and efficient mobility; uses renewable energy and no fossil fuel; emits no unhealthful pollutants or greenhouse gas; and enhances market gardening and recreational trail networks near cities and towns.

-Professor Forman’s interest in urban ecology coalesced in an ambitious planning project and book for Barcelona, Spain, highlighting natural systems and their uses in an urban region, including some novel solutions (Mosaico territorial para la region metropolitana de Barcelona).
+Professor Forman’s interest in urban ecology coalesced in a planning project and book for the Barcelona (Spain) Region, highlighting natural systems and their uses, plus some novel solutions (Mosaico territorial para la region metropolitana de Barcelona).
 Further dimensions evolved in a local ecological and planning analysis for a suburban town, and in global-scale studies.
-These foundations led to a spatial environmental analysis of 38 large-to-small urban regions worldwide, in a book exploring this challenging frontier of science, planning, and society (Urban Regions: Ecology and Planning Beyond the City).
-Then burrowing into the city effectively produced the first full, richly illustrated worldwide portrayal of urban ecology, tying together organisms, built structures, and the physical environment (Urban Ecology: Science of Cities).
+These foundations led to a big-picture spatial environmental analysis of 38 large-to-small urban regions (Urban Regions: Ecology and Planning Beyond the City).
+Then, burrowing into cities worldwide produced a pioneering, richly illustrated state-of-the-science elaboration of urban ecology, tying together organisms, built structures, and the physical environment where people are concentrated (Urban Ecology: Science of Cities).

 Harvard University, Graduate School of Design, 48 Quincy St., Cambridge, MA 02138, USA